Skip to content

 Monster Music

 Have you ever wondered what’s on a monster’s playlist?
 Do you think they prefer spooky tunes, or do they enjoy leaning into their more sensitive side?
-Do they like to dance or draw while listening to music, or maybe make monster macaroni?
+Do they like to dance or draw while listening to music, or make monster macaroni?

 Lucky for you, ICAN Radio has the inside scoop on our monster friend’s favorite hits for your own monster merriment.
 Check out our Monster Music playlist as you celebrate the season for scary creatures, goblins, and ghouls—just in time for ICAN’s Annual Spooky Special!